The Count of Monte Cristo: Plot

-Marseille and Chateau d'If
+Marseille and Château d'If

-On the day in 1815 when Napoleon escapes the Island of Elba, Edmond Dantès brings the ship Pharaon into dock at Marseille.
-His captain, Leclère, had died during the passage; the ship's owner, Morrel, will make Dantès the next captain.
-On his deathbed, Leclère charged Dantès to deliver a package to General Bertrand (exiled with Napoleon), and a letter from Elba to an unknown man in Paris.
+On the day in 1815 when Napoleon escapes from Elba, first mate Edmond Dantès sails the Pharaon into Marseille after the death of the captain, Leclère.
+On his deathbed, Leclère charged Dantès to deliver a package to General Bertrand (exiled with Napoleon) and a letter from Elba to Noirtier, a Bonapartist in Paris.

-Dantès' colleague Danglars is jealous of Dantès' rapid promotion and, as the two men are at odds, fearful for his own employment should Dantès ascend.
-On the eve of Dantès' wedding to his Catalan fiancée Mercédès, Danglars meets at a cabaret with Fernand Mondego, Mercédès' cousin and a rival for her affections, and the two hatch a plot to anonymously denounce Dantès, falsely accusing him of being a Bonapartist traitor.
-Danglars and Mondego set a trap for Dantès.
-Dantès' neighbour, Caderousse, is present at the meeting; he too is jealous of Dantès, although he objects to the plot, but becomes too intoxicated with wine to prevent it.
+The ship's owner, Morrel, decides to promote Dantès to captain.
+Dantès's crewmate Danglars is jealous of this rapid promotion.
+On the eve of Dantès's wedding to his Catalan fiancée, Mercédès, Danglars meets Fernand Mondego, Mercédès's cousin and a rival for her affections.
+Fernand and Danglars hatch a plot to anonymously accuse Dantès of being a Bonapartist.
+Dantès's neighbour Caderousse is present; he too is jealous of Dantès, and although he objects to the plot, he becomes too drunk to prevent it.
+When Dantès is arrested on his wedding day, the cowardly Caderousse stays silent.